 One-a-Day...for the Heart: Those Eyes

-It’s fascinating to think the Lord is omnipresent and can see anyone, anywhere, anytime, for any reason.
-As a mom, I have sensed having eyes in the back of my head at times when my children were small and heading toward mischief or trouble.
+It’s fascinating to think the Lord is omnipresent and can see anyone, anytime, for any reason.
+As a mom, I had sensed having eyes in the back of my head at times when my children were small and heading toward mischief or trouble.
 At other times, I have wished to have eyes around the entire circumference of my head to keep watch over my kids, but to no avail.
-Being omnipresent would be an amazing ability for parenting, but only our heavenly Father possesses it.
+Being omnipresent would be a fantastic ability for parenting, but only our heavenly Father possesses it.

 He is all-knowing (omniscient) and all-seeing.
 Angels are full of eyes, as noted in Revelation 4:8 (NKJV), The four living creatures, each having six wings, were full of eyes around and within, but God is all eye.
-Every secret sin, loving act of service, broken heart is seen by God.
+God sees every secret sin, loving act of service, broken heart.
 As children of God, it is very reassuring that our Father keeps a watchful eye on our comings and goings, our actions, thoughts, fears, sorrows, hopes, and so on.
-We will probably never know how frequently He injects strength, hope, comfort, protection, angelic aid, etc. into our life because He is watching us so attentively.
+We will probably never know how frequently He injects strength, hope, comfort, protection, angelic aid, etc., into our life because He is observing us,.
 Consider those eyes in the following verses:

-1. The eyes of the LORD are on the righteous and his ears are attentive to their cry (Psalm 35:15).
+The eyes of the LORD are on the righteous and His ears are attentive to their cry (Psalm 35:15).

-4. The eyes of the LORD keep watch over knowledge, but he frustrates the words of the unfaithful.
+The eyes of the LORD keep watch over knowledge, but He frustrates the words of the unfaithful.
 (Proverbs 22:12 NIV).